Analyzing Avnet (AVT) & The Competition

 |2.48

-Avnet currently has a consensus target price of $49.50, suggesting a potential upside of 21.89%.
-As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 18.00%.
-Given Avnet’s stronger consensus rating and higher possible upside, equities research analysts clearly believe Avnet is more favorable than its peers.
+Avnet presently has a consensus price target of $49.50, indicating a potential upside of 21.83%.
+As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 20.42%.
+Given Avnet’s stronger consensus rating and higher probable upside, equities research analysts clearly believe Avnet is more favorable than its rivals.

 Summary